pts/pdfsizeopt/README.txt

 * Python (command: python).
 Version 2.4, 2.5, 2.6 and 2.7 work (3.x doesn't
   work).
-* Ghostscript (command: gs): Version 8.50 is known to work, and some early 9.x versions also work.
+* Ghostscript (command: gs): Version 9.05 is recommended, 8.50 should also work, and some early 9.x versions such as 9.14.1 also work.
 The most recent versions don't work, especially for font optimization.
 * jbig2 (command: jbig2): Install from source:
   https://github.com/pts/pdfsizeopt-jbig2
   If you are unable to install, use pdfsizeopt --use-jbig2=no .